qcasey/gokbus/README.md

 # Go KBUS

 Go KBus is a golang module designed to interface with the BMW I/K Bus.
+This protocol is similar to CAN, and controls the non-essential components in the car.

-It can be used to write, read, and interpret serial commands on this particular wire.
+This module can be used to read, write, and interpret BMW serial commands.
 It's loosely based on ezeakeal's excellent [pyBus](https://github.com/ezeakeal/pyBus) \(and my subsequent [fork](https://github.com/qcasey/pyBus)\).

 ## Overview
 * USB serial interface can be acquired from [Reslers.de](http://www.reslers.de/IBUS/).
 Other USB interfaces should work just as well, although are untested.